CompPhysics/MachineLearning/README.md

 - Boltzmann Machines
 - Dimensionality reduction, from PCA to cluster models

-Hands-on demonstrations, exercises and projects aim at deepining your understanding of these topics.
+Hands-on demonstrations, exercises and projects aim at deepening your understanding of these topics.

-Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and methods.
-We recommend strongly to form small projects of 2-3 participants.
+Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and varous algorithms discussed during the lectures.
+We recommend strongly to form small project groups of 2-3 participants.